-5 The phrase "commercial sexual exploitation of children" (or "CSEC") encompasses a variety of criminal offenses committed against a child in which the child engages, or agrees to engage, in a sex act in exchange for something of value either directly or through a third party.
+&lt;sup>5 The phrase "commercial sexual exploitation of children" (or "CSEC") encompasses a variety of criminal offenses committed against a child in which the child engages, or agrees to engage, in a sex act in exchange for something of value either directly or through a third party.
 Appropriately crafted CSEC laws can be important, additional tools available in a prosecution of child sex trafficking conduct by supplementing available penalties under the trafficking law and providing additional options for plea negotiations without requiring prosecutors to rely on unrelated or low-level offenses in that context.
-For this reason, we analyze
+For this reason, we analyze trafficking laws separately from CSEC laws-even though both involve commercial sexual exploitation.
+For a complete list of Texas's CSEC laws, see the appendix located at the end of this report.

-- (1) during a period that is 30 or more days in duration, the person commits two or more acts of sexual abuse,6 regardless of whether the acts of sexual abuse are committed against one or more victims; and (2) at the time of the commission of each of the acts of sexual abuse, the actor is 17 years of age or older and the victim is: - (A) a child younger than 14 years of age, regardless of whether the actor knows the age of the victim at the time of the offense; or
+(1) during a period that is 30 or more days in duration, the person commits two or more acts of sexual abuse, regardless of whether the acts of sexual abuse are committed against one or more victims; and (2) at the time of the commission of each of the acts of sexual abuse, the actor is 17 years of age or older and the victim is:

+(A) a child younger than 14 years of age, regardless of whether the actor knows the age of the victim at the time of the offense; or

-Policy Goal 1.3 Commercial sexual exploitation of children (CSEC) laws7 apply to traffickers and protect all minors under 18.
+Policy Goal 1.3 Commercial sexual exploitation of children (CSEC) laws apply to traffickers and protect all minors under 18.